lblod/app-lpdc-digitaal-loket/migration-scripts/tests-shacl/README.md

   - specified 8 allowed languages: `shacl:languageIn ("en" "nl" "fr" "de" "nl-be-x-formal" "nl-be-x-informal" "nl-be-x-generated-formal" "nl-be-x-generated-informal")`;
     Since [SHACL languageIn validation](https://www.w3.org/TR/shacl/#LanguageInConstraintComponent) uses SPARQL langMatches, all the 'nl-' languages can not be fully validated, and should be interpreted as acceptable values
   - language triples should be unique: `shacl:uniqueLang true`;
-- For all concepts (`a Concept`), a list of allowed values is reference via `rdfs:seeAlso`
+- For all code lists (`a skos:Concept`), a list of allowed values is referenced via `rdfs:seeAlso`
 - Website shape
   - `schemas:url` specified as `datatype:string`
-- On all sub entities that represent a list (procedure, website, rule, etc), a `shacl:order` is added.
+- On all sub entities that represent a list (procedure, website, rule, etc.), a `shacl:order` is added.
 This is to ensure an order on these sub entities.

 ## Instance Shape Additions
 - `schema:dateModified`